Role of extracellular vesicles in trophoblast invasive migration

 The placenta is an essential organ for appropriate foetal development and its successful implantation depends upon invasion of the uterus by trophoblast cells, impacting directly on both animal and human health leading to significant well-being and healthy ageing issues.
 Epidemiological studies have shown that only around 30% of all conceptions get clinically recognized whilst the majority are lost either spontaneously or during pregnancy complication and that the process of implantation is a key regulator in this process.

-In the first part of the project, the best conditions will be established to determine the most responsive trophoblast cells and the most active endometrial extracellular vesicles.
-The second part of the study will aim to get a full signature of the microvesicles through an unbiased mass spectrometry analysis using protocols and approaches that have been conducted within our current BBSRC-funded work.
-The last part of the project will aim to characterise some of the newly identified markers and determine whether their presence in extracellular vesicles are important to regulate the trophoblast invasive migration through the use of gain of function and loss of function studies either by gene regulation or through the use of available inhibitors (e.g. antibodies and or chemical inhibitors).
+The project will aim to optimise the best conditions for trophoblasts extracellular vesicles release and cell motility as well as markers for endometrial changes.
+The second part of the study will provide a full signature of the microvesicles' content through an unbiased mass spectrometry analysis using protocols and approaches that have been conducted within our current BBSRC-funded work.
+The newly identified markers will be further analysed for their presence in extracellular vesicles and their roles to regulate the trophoblast invasive migration and endometrial function.

 Studentship Projects